 Our proposed remedies

-We propose remedies in four main areas:
+We proposed remedies in four main areas:

 - Giving consumers sufficiently clear and targeted information at the right time so that they can easily and quickly compare their savings accounts with alternative ones and know how to switch if they want to do so.